AppPETs/PrivacyService/README.md

 ### Key-value Storage

+The Key-value storage can be used to store and retrieve values for given keys.
+The keys are 512 bit hexadecimal encoded strings consisting of 128 characters.
+The value is handled as binary.

+ There is no user authentication or data protection, so anyone knowing a key can do retrieve or overwrite its value.
+Overwriting is done, by uploading data for an existing key.
+The previous value stored for that key is then lost.

+Additionally, there is neither detection nor prevention of uploading non-encrypted data.

+The entry point for the API is:

 ```
 https://services.app-pets.org.test/storage/v1/<key>
 ```

-Where `<key>` is a 512 bit hexadecimal encoded string consisting of 128 hexadecimal characters.

 To upload data use `POST` and attach the asset in binary format to the HTTP body of the request.
 To download data use `GET` and the value will be attached in binary form to the HTTP body of the response.